domasvz1/space-invaders/README.md

  * Made with Unity LTS 2017.4.34f1.
  * I selected this specific stream to see how usuable this is for a common Unity user if he would decide to make a casual, simple 2D game.
- * Preffered ratio is 600 x 800
+ * The game is made for 600 x 800 ratio.

  You can download Unity LTS here: https://unity3d.com/unity/qa/lts-releases